IMystman12/Encryptor/README.md

 ## 🚀 How to Use

 1️⃣ **Download the Program**
-   Get the latest executable from the [Releases](https://github.com/yourusername/your-repo/releases) page.
+   Get the latest executable from the [Releases](https://github.com/IMystman12/Encryptor/releases/tag/Release) page.

 2️⃣ **Run the App**
-    1.Extract the zip(If there aren't skip this) 2.Double click the Encryptor.exe
+    1.Extract the zip(If there aren't skip this)<br>
+    2.Double click the Encryptor.exe